 How Long Do Kidney Beans Take To Germinate?

-Kidney beans are quick growers.
-They will germinate in as little as 4 days in ideal conditions.
+Germinating kidney beans is quick and easy process.
+These red beans are fast growers and will germinate in as little as 4 days in ideal conditions.
 Once germinated they will shoot up large green leaves and, in about a week, will start growing their first true leaves.

 How To Take Care Of Kidney Beans?